 I write this to you with a full understanding that not everyone enjoys the same things in life.
-Not everyone likes the same food and while we go around the sun, once more, and as we take another spin on this boulder we know as Project Earth; we live and we grow with an entire life ahead of us.
+Not everyone likes the same food and while we go around the sun and as we take another spin on this boulder we know as Project Earth; we live and we grow with an entire life ahead of us.
 We evolve and we change.
-As we grow, we have new things happening and to us, life is unfolding on a daily basis.
+As we grow, we have new things happening and life is unfolding on a daily basis.

-I offer this because as we grow and as we change, we find ourselves moving into different levels of awareness – and, if we allow ourselves, we can grow with new experiences.
-In which case, we can try new things.
+I offer this because as we grow and as we change, we find ourselves moving into different levels of awareness.
+If we allow ourselves, we can grow with new experiences; in which case, we can try new things.
 Or, more to the point, we can taste new things and enjoy them.
 We can use these flavors to detail our memory and color them with wonderful thoughts of times when we sat together as a family, friends or as lovers.
-Yes, at risk of repeating myself too often, I share this sentiment because this is an extension of me and hence; this is why I say that food is love.
+Yes, at the risk of repeating myself too often, I share this sentiment because this is an extension of me and, hence, this is why I say that food is love.

 As I write this to you, I write this with the full understanding that not everyone enjoys seafood.
-To be clear, I was not a person who ate seafood at all, at least not in my youth.
+To be clear, I was not a person who ate seafood in my youth.
 As crazy as it sounds, I was once a terrible eater.
 I was picky and limited and quickly judgmental about foods.
 At one point, I used to forfeit great opportunities to share foods because I was unwilling to try new things.
-But, this is not the case anymore.
+This is not the case anymore.

-I’m not sure what happened or how my taste buds evolved.
-However, I can say that a time came when I allowed myself the open-mindedness to try new things.
-But again, the intention of this journal is to share the menus of my life; but more, I want to share the sentiments behind them.
+I’m not sure what happened or how my taste buds evolved; however, I can say that a time came when I allowed myself the open-mindedness to try new things.
+Again, the intention of this journal is to share the menus of my life; but more, I want to share the sentiments behind them.

 I want to offer the love and endearment which comes with every spoon or forkful and with every tasty morsel.
 I want to add the need to sop the juices and oils or bits of sauce from the plate.
 I want to flavor our lives with something more than a good steak and nice buttered mash potatoes.

-To start with our preparation, I would like to offer this with a need to choose the perfect selection of music.
+To start, I would like to offer this with a need to choose the perfect selection of music.
 I say this because the music you choose is equally as important as the physical ingredients of the dish.

 My choice is something smooth.
 Something that is relaxing yet there’s something invigorating about the songs.
-There’s something about them that maybe dates back to your history or something that allows for the inspiration of a smile and a good memory.
+There’s something about them that may date back to your history or something that allows for the inspiration of a smile and a good memory.

 Now, if asked, my choice would be something from Van Morrison.
 However, I fully understand that the same as flavor is relative to the eater; music is relative to the listener.